-Surveys show that 83% of buyers' agents say that home staging helps buyers visualize the property as their future home.
-And, once staged,homes tend to spend less time on the market.
+Surveys show that 82% of buyers' agents say that home staging helps buyers visualize the property as their future home.
+And, once staged, homes tend to spend less time on the market.
 To achieve these goals, interior designers and home staging professionals use interior design software to help create visual room layouts complete with furniture and fixtures and present a realistic view of any space.

 We reviewed over a dozen interior design software programs and chose the best based on how easy it was to create and layout a room, the overall cost of each platform, and how detailed and realistic of a layout each could present.
 Here are our top seven picks.

-Virtual Architect makes it easy to get started by importing home photos or floor plans or picking one of nine customizable floor plan templates.
+Virtual Architect makes it easy to get started by importing home photos or floor plans or picking one of the customizable floorplan templates.
 The software’s best feature is its design wizards that walk users through creating stunning 3D renderings of kitchens, bathrooms, decks, staircases, and more.

-The software also offers other useful tools for home design, including a cost estimator, a materials list, 3D virtual tours, and day and night lighting conditions.
+The software also offers other useful tools for home design, a blueprint generator, a materials list, 3D virtual tours, and day and night lighting conditions.

 Virtual Architect is available as a download for Windows computers only and costs $99.99.